FrankC37/seal-team/Dendron/Work Notes/Grainger.Fulfillment.current issues.md

 - The Bin should still be able to be pulled from Inventory Detail : Bin Number

-- Ask Wen about what field would be the best to use for Item Bin
+- Ask Wen about what field would be the best to use for Item Bi\n
     - Some fields would need to be adjusted for this to fully work